bcherng/1800_202210_BBY16/README.md

 ## General Info
 This browser based web application to ...
-*Hi my name is Brian, I'm excited about this project because I have to be!
+* Hi my name is Brian, I'm excited about this project because I have to be!
+* Hi my name is Simrat, I'm excited about this project because I like programming.

 ## Technologies
 Technologies used for this project: